sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Set selfHeal to "auto" in the ArgoCD UI.
 To do that, go to the Application, click `Details`, scroll down and make the change to self heal.
 Click on ENABLE-AUTO-SYNC to enable it.
 Ensure `PRUNE RESOURCES` and `SELF HEAL` are also enabled!

-Go back to the main ArgoCD UI and see "Auto sync is enabled" is showing under "Sync status".
+Go back to the main ArgoCD UI and see "_Auto sync is enabled_" is showing under "Sync status".

 Now, make a very human mistake and delete some other vote-app resources in your project.